European Central Bank - eurosystem

 What is the ECB doing to manage climate-related risks?

-We improve our risk assessment capabilities, which includes managing climate risk exposures on the Eurosystem balance sheet and assessing how the credit ratings we use account for climate change.
-We also account for the influence of climate change in our monetary policy implementation framework where appropriate.
-This covers our asset purchases and collateral framework.
+We are improving our risk assessment capabilities, which includes managing climate risk exposures on the Eurosystem balance sheet and assessing how the credit ratings we use reflect climate change considerations.
+Where appropriate, we also account for the impact of climate change in our monetary policy implementation framework, which covers our asset purchases and collateral framework.

 Press release

 We run stress tests on the Eurosystem balance sheet, the banks we supervise and the wider economy.
-This helps us and others understand and manage exposure to climate-related risks, as well as other related systemic risks to the financial system.
+This helps us and others understand and manage exposure to climate-related risks, as well as related systemic risks to the financial system.
 This way, we can make more informed decisions.
+We also study the dependency of the economy and financial system on nature.

-We have published an initial set of climate-related indicators to improve the quality and availability of climate data.
-In addition, we improve our modelling to assess the impact of climate change on our economy.
+We have published climate change related indicators to improve the quality and availability of climate data.
+In addition, we continually improve our modelling to assess the impact of climate change and nature loss and degradation on our economy.

-In our role as banking supervisor, we ensure that banks have a safe and prudent approach to identifying, assessing and managing climate-related and environmental risks, and that they transparently disclose the risks they are exposed to.
+In our role as banking supervisor, we ensure that banks have a safe and prudent approach to identifying, assessing and managing climate-related and environmental risks, and that they are transparent in disclosing the risks to which they are exposed.

 Climate change and banking supervision